orkes-io/docs/docs/how-tos/Workflows/debugging-workflows.md

 sidebar_position: 1
 ---

-# Debugging Workflows
+# Troubleshooting Workflows

-Conductor UI is a tool that we can leverage for debugging issues.
+Conductor UI is a tool that we can leverage for troubleshooting issues with workflows.
 Refer to the following articles to search and view your workflow execution.

 1. [Searching Workflows](/content/docs/how-tos/Workflows/searching-workflows)